Iteo/audoma/docs/usage.rst

         "message": "Car is available"
     }

-| It's clear that we can combine those results, so in one action
+| We can combine those results, so in one action
 | we may return string instance and model instance.
 | Let's modify our rate function, so it'll return the default message if the rating is disabled.